dvidbruhm/savgol-calculator/README.md

 # Savitsky-Golay filter coefficients calculator

 This repository contains a python implementation of the Savitsky-Golay filter coefficients calculation.
-This implementation is based on the Pascal implementation in the paper [General Least Squares Smoothing And Differentiation By The Convolution Method].
+This implementation is based on the Pascal implementation in the paper [General Least Squares Smoothing And Differentiation By The Convolution Method](http://www.personal.psu.edu/users/m/r/mrh318/Gorry-AC-1990.pdf).
 I needed access to the coefficients of the filter in python, and I hope this repo can be useful to someone.

 # Usage